eclipsesource/tabris-js/README.md

 # Tabris.js

-Tabris.js is a framework for developing mobile apps with native UIs in JavaScript. iOS and Android apps can be built entirely from one code base, which frees developers from the task of managing code for the two platforms individually.
+Tabris.js is a framework for developing mobile apps with native UIs in JavaScript. iOS and Android apps can be built entirely from one code base, which frees you from the task of managing code for the two platforms individually.

 ## Getting Started